athem135-source/PDBOT/CONTRIBUTING.md

 # Contributing to PDBot

+## ⚠️ PROPRIETARY SOFTWARE NOTICE

+**PDBot is proprietary software owned by the Planning & Development Commission, Government of Pakistan.**

+This software is **NOT open source**.
+Contributions are restricted to authorized government personnel and approved contractors only.

+### Licensing & Access

+For authorization requests or licensing inquiries, contact:
+- **Hassan Arif Afridi**
+- **Email:** hassanarifafridi@gmail.com
+- **Organization:** Planning & Development Commission, Government of Pakistan

+---

+## Guidelines for Authorized Contributors

-Thank you for your interest in contributing to PDBot!
-This document provides guidelines for contributing to the project.
+If you are an authorized contributor, this document provides guidelines for contributing to the project.

-## 🚀 Quick Start
+## 🚀 Quick Start (Authorized Personnel Only)

+**IMPORTANT:** You must be an authorized government employee or approved contractor to contribute.

+1. **Request Authorization**
+   - Contact: hassanarifafridi@gmail.com
+   - Provide: Name, Organization, Purpose
+   - Wait for approval before proceeding

-1. **Fork the repository**
+2. **Fork the repository** (after authorization)
    ```bash
    gh repo fork athem135-source/PDBOT
    ```

-2. **Clone your fork**
+3. **Clone your fork**
    ```bash
    git clone https://github.com/YOUR_USERNAME/PDBOT.git
    cd PDBOT